ntrezowan/the-plain/_posts/2019-03-17-renew-ssl-certificate-for-f5.md

 ---

 #### Renew F5 Device Certificate
-You need to update F5 Device Certificate when you renew SSL certificate for the VIPs.
 To see current Device Certificate, go to `System > Certificate Management > Device Certificate Management > Device Certificate`.

 To renew Device certificate, do the following;